 In summary; if you want to truly learn the craft of mountaineering, you should take both courses.
 We are not saying this to sell more courses.
 Either one of these courses is a great start and there is some overlap, but together they build a fantastic mountaineering skill foundation.

 No, we do not provide food, but are perfectly happy to make food suggestions.

 There is a small grocery store in the local Shell Station, but it only carries basic things.
 The last bigger grocery store is located near Concrete, WA.

 Yes, you will most likely summit a couple of peaks during the course.
 These peaks might be Sahale Peak and Sharkfin Tower.
-It also means that the entire nature of the week is more movement based and that you will be applying new concepts right away.
+It also means that the entire nature of the course is more movement based and that you will be applying new concepts right away.

 Although tipping is not a requirement, it is considered standard practice in the guiding industry and is appreciated by our guides.
 We generally recommend roughly 10%-15% of your course or trip cost or a flat amount that you are comfortable with.